neerajk555/SQL-Training-exercise/module-10-ddl-schema/02-Guided-Step-by-Step.md

 ---

-## Activity 1: E-Commerce Product Catalog Schema — 18 min
+## Activity 1: E-Commerce Product Catalog Schema

 ### Business Context
 You're building an e-commerce platform.
 Products belong to categories, and you need to track inventory levels.
 The schema must enforce referential integrity and prevent invalid data.